2.30 Ithaca College Purchasing Card Policy

 4. There is recognition of the added conditions placed on expenditures paid from federal and/or state funds, or from restricted gifts, and those restrictions are accounted for when expenditures are planned.

 Ithaca College established a Purchasing Card program to provide a convenient, cost effective, and decentralized method, for individuals whose jobs require them, to make frequent business-related purchases.
-By using the Ithaca College Purchasing Card you can dramatically shorten the payment cycle compared to that associated with the requisition process.
 Any individual who has been authorized to use a purchasing card may initiate a transaction in person, over the internet, or by telephone, within the limits of this policy, and receive goods.
 Payments to suppliers are made via the MasterCard settlement system.
-Accounts Payable will make periodic settlements with the bank.
+Accounts Payable processes monthly reconciliations to the Mastercard program with JP Morgan.

 This policy is divided into the following major sections: